cvmfs/doc-cvmfs/docs/cpt-details.rst

 readdir
 ~~~~~~~

 A directory listing is served by a query on the file catalog.
-Although
+Although the
-the “parent”-column is indexed (Table [tab:catalog]), this is a
+“parent”-column is indexed (see :ref:`Catalog table schema <tab_catalog>`),
-relatively slow function.
-We expect directory listing to happen rather
+this is a relatively slow function.
+We expect directory listing to happen
-seldom.
+rather seldom.

 open / read
 ~~~~~~~~~~~